-Mr Tao Wing Hong is responsible for the provision of professional services to our customers, including project management, consultancy study, system implementation and system maintenance.
+Mr Louis Chong is responsible for operations management of the Group including provision of professional services to our customers, project management, consultancy study, system implementation and system maintenance.
+He is also involved in formulating policies, managing daily operations, and planning the use of materials and human resources.